saladinreborn/inetfilter-moz-addons/README.md

 <h3>About</h3>

-<p>NudeBlocker is an add ons for Mozilla software, but we are sorry this add ons is still in progress :(
-This project will be built for blocking nude image.
-The goal is your surfing activity will be free from nude images when this add ons installed on your Mozilla web browser, such as Firefox.</p>
+<p>NudeBlocker is an add-ons for Mozilla browser.
+This project was built for blocking nude image when you load images using Mozilla web browser.
+The goal of this add-ons is make your surfing activity free from nude images.</p>

 <h3>Development</h3>